Nordix/Meridio/docs/observability/readme.md

 ### Install Meridio

-Make sure the `NSM_METRICS_ENABLED` environement variable is set to true in the stateless-lb container.
+Make sure the `NSM_METRICS_ENABLED` environement variable is set to true in the stateless-lb container and `NFE_METRICS_ENABLED` environement variable is set to true in the frontend container.